dapr/docs/daprdocs/content/en/reference/api/pubsub_api.md

 POST http://localhost:<daprPort>/v1.0-alpha1/publish/bulk/<pubsubname>/<topic>[?<metadata>]
 ```

+The request body should contain a JSON array of entries with:
+- Unique entry IDs
+- The event to publish
-The request body should contain a JSON array of entries with unique entry IDs, the event to publish, and the content type of the event.
-If the content type for an event is not `application/cloudevents+json`, it is auto-wrapped as a CloudEvent (unless `metadata.rawPayload` is set to `true`, see below).
+- The content type of the event

+If the content type for an event is not `application/cloudevents+json`, it is auto-wrapped as a CloudEvent (unless `metadata.rawPayload` is set to `true`).

 Example: